 Policy

-Qatar's energy minister confirms LNG export commitments to Asian buyers remain intact.
-Qatar Petroleum working with buyers on contingency routing.
+Qatar's energy minister stated LNG export commitments to Asian buyers remain intact and that Qatar Petroleum is working with buyers on contingency routing, per remarks reported by Bloomberg.

 17 Apr 2026